-Code Status Indicator HCPCS Code Modifier Description Do Not Bill With EPA/ PA?
-Policy/ Comments E0465 RR NU Home ventilator, any type, used with invasive interface, (e.g., tracheostomy tube) EPA Payment includes all necessary accessories, fittings, tubing, and humidifier.
-30-days equals 1 unit.
-In addition to RR , U2 modifier is required when claiming a secondary or backup ventilator for the same client.
-(For more details, see Does the agency cover ventilator equipment and supplies? in Coverage Criteria.)
+Code status indicator HCPCS Code Modifier Description Do not bill with EPA /PA?
+Policy/Comments E0465 RR NU Home ventilator, any type, used with invasive interface, (e.g., tracheostomy EPA Payment includes all necessary accessories, fittings, tubing, and humidifier. tube) 30-days equals 1 unit.
+In addition to RR, U2 modifier is required when claiming a secondary or backup ventilator for the same client.
+(For more details, see Does HCA cover ventilator equipment and supplies? in Coverage Criteria.)
 Rental only.
-For client-owned ventilators only: Bill with MS modifier - use when claiming a 6- month maintenance check.
+For client-owned ventilators only: Bill with MS modifier - use when claiming a 6-month maintenance check.
 Limit of 1 per 6 months allowed for client-owned equipment beginning 1 year from date of purchase.
 Maintenance checks are paid at 50% of the rental rate for client-owned equipment.